Herping in rain is something that either makes sense for where your location is – or it doesn’t. It’s that simple.

 Here’s a Couple of Tips for Herping in Rain:

-- Bring a wide brimmed hat – and a plastic bag to put around the hat before you put it on your head.
-Make sure the hole of the bag is under the hat.
+- Bring a wide-brimmed hat – and a plastic bag to put around the hat before you put it on your head.
+Make sure the hole in the bag is under the hat.
 Just this little tip can keep your head mostly dry – which helps a lot.

 - Wear comfortable sports (running) shoes.
-There’s little sense wearing boots when it’s raining hard because your feet are going to get wet regardless.
+There’s little sense in wearing boots when it’s raining hard because your feet are going to get wet regardless.
 If they’re not wet from the rain, they’ll get wet from sweat as you tuck your pants into them to keep the rain out.
 You really can’t win.
-Unless you’re walking through high grass – forget about rubber boots.
+Unless you’re walking through high grass and want to protect against Malayan pit viper bites – forget about rubber boots.